 Although it's helpful to know whether you have this genetic disorder, a positive test

-result may affect your emotional health and your health insurance.
-For this reason,
+result may affect your mental health and your health insurance (although laws were

-some groups, including the nonprofit Alpha-1 Foundation, recommend talking with a
+condition).
+For this reason, some groups, including the nonprofit Alpha-1 Foundation,

 Why do I need this test?

 The only way to find out whether you have this genetic disorder is to get tested.